TimonWeitkamp/Mapping-irrigated-agriculture/README.md

-# manuscript_2
+# Mapping irrigated agriculture
-Code for downloading data from DEA and processing it in Rstudio
+Code for downloading data from DEA (python) and processing it in Rstudio (R)